Han Peng (footballer, born 1983): International career

 Han made his international debut on 3 June 2006 in a 4–1 loss against Switzerland.
 Despite this result, he would quickly become an integral part of Zhu Guanghu's squad that achieved qualification for the 2007 AFC Asian Cup and even scored his first goal against Iraq on 15 November 2006 in a 1–1 draw.
 During the tournament, Han found himself playing as a lone striker with fellow partner Li Jinyu completely dropped from the squad.
 While he was able to score two goals within the tournament, he could not help China having a disastrous campaign and getting kicked out of the group stages.
 Vladimir Petrović was brought in as the new manager for the 2010 FIFA World Cup qualification and he still considered Han as China's best striker.
 While he played in several games throughout the campaign, he was unable to score in any games as China was unable to qualify for the 2010 FIFA World Cup.

+Coaching career

+On 28 July 2026, Shandong Taishan annouanced Han's departure as first team coach.